Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 So as we think about these committee assignments and the long game, we have to think about where people are being placed and having a very specific plan so that members of the Congressional Black Caucus themselves are in positions of leadership and there's succession planning happening.

-That's both at the committee level, but also within the Democratic Caucus.
+That's both at the committee level, but also within the Democratic caucus.

-While we have and will continue to defend the seniority, we're also going to make sure that we have the absolute best person serving.
+And if I might just add that real briefly, while we have and will continue to defend the seniority, we're also going to make sure that we have the absolute best person serving.

-But being able to be the very best person that we have to offer in any of these given seats will be a very close second.
+Seniority is a major part of the program, but being able to be the very best person that we have to offer in any of these given seats will be a very close second or dual actually.

 Yes.